-The Academic Programs Division or the student's counselor or advisor recommends candidacy status.
+The student's counselor or advisor recommends candidacy status.
 Education services counselors, advisors or training technicians notify the student of candidacy status.
 After a student meets all requirements, the college notifies the student's current education services office, or nominating training or education service office of degree completion.
-All degree requirements must be satisfied before separation, retirement or commissioning.
+All degree requirements must be satisfied before separation, retirement or commissioning and a student must have been enrolled in a degree program before that date.
+A student has six years from retirement, separation or being commissioned to file for graduation.
 The college has two graduating classes each year-April and October.
 Diplomas are mailed to the education services offices about 1 week before graduation.